Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 The authentication service in Genus App Services provides sign in authentication and user authorization.
 Your users are granted access to your Genus application according to their credentials, based on Microsoft Active Directory principles.
 The authentication service is integrated with your Active Directory.
 However, it is possible to to configure Genus without Active Directory using your own user account data.

-1. In the console tree, right-click the folder for your Directory, and then in the shortcut menu, click **Properties**.
+1. In the console tree of the Genus Configuration application, right-click the directory, which was created in step 1, and select **Properties**.
 2. Click the **Authentication** tab.
 3. If you want to use your own user account data to authenticate users, click **Genus Directory**.
 If you want users to be authenticated by Active Directory, click **Active Directory**.
 See [Genus App Services Authentication](../../defining-an-app-model/logic/action-orchestration/actions/effects/genus-app-services-user-authentication.md "Genus App Services User Authentication") for more information.
 4. If you have selected **Active Directory**, specify LDAP Path and Account identifier information as needed.
 If you want to manage your security groups within Genus Studio, under the **Security Group Administration** group, click **Genus Directory**.
 If you want to manage your security groups within Active Directory, click **Active Directory**.
 See [Active Directory Security Group Administration](active-directory-security-group-administration.md "Active Directory Security Group Administration") for more information.